joeljacob93/PostgreSQLdb_backup/README.md

-# postgres_docker_deploy_shellscript
+# PostgreSQLdb_docker_deploy
-Shell script to install docker and initialize postgres db container with sample tablespace on CentOS
+Shell script to install docker and initialize PostgreSQL db container with sample tablespace on CentOS